MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

     shouldAwaitUserConfirmation: function (report) {

         // Build your own UI to ask for user consent here.
-SDK does not provide one by default.
+SDK does't provide one by default.

         // Return true if you just built a UI for user consent and are waiting for user input on that custom UI, otherwise false. return true;